Queer (film): Critical response

-On the review aggregator website Rotten Tomatoes, 77% of 242 critics gave the film a positive review and the average rating was 7.1 out of 10.
+On the review aggregator website Rotten Tomatoes, 77% of 242 critics gave the film a positive, with an average rating of 7/10.
 The critics consensus on the website reads: "A phantasmagorical distillation of William S. Burroughs' preoccupations that's by turns meandering and vital, Queer marks one of Daniel Craig's most sterling performances yet."
 Metacritic assigned the film a weighted average score of 72 out of 100 based on 50 critic reviews, indicating a "generally favorable" response.

 Craig was widely praised for his performance, with The Guardians Peter Bradshaw describing it as a "really funny, open, generous performance – perhaps the only disadvantage is that he upstages Starkey".

 Amy Taubin, writing for Film Comment, wrote that she was "knocked out by Luca Guadagnino's Queer, a swooningly gorgeous film whose bloody heart and loose piriformis muscle is Daniel Craig's performance as Bill Lee", adding that the scene in which Lee injects heroin seems to be "one of the most transcendent in film history".

 The Times found the film to be visually appealing but lacking in substance.

 Director John Waters ranked Queer second on a list of his favorite movies of 2024, writing that Craig "may be queerbait for taking on the gay beatnik role of William Burroughs's alter ego, but I'm all for it."
 Filmmakers Agnieszka Holland, Edward Berger, Denis Villeneuve, Azazel Jacobs, and Celine Song have also cited it as among their favorite films of 2024.
 PopMatters included it on their list of "Best of 2024".